sprakhar12/Multithreaded-CPU-Scheduling-Algorithms/README.md

 # Multithreaded-CPU-Scheduling-Algorithms
--- Operating System Course Project --
+-- Operating System Course Project in Java --

+**Prog.java is the entry point**

-CPU scheduling algorithms through process/thread synchronization mechanisms by implementing a multithreaded program that allow to measure the performance (i.e. CPU utilization, Throughput, Turnaround time, Waiting time and Response time) of three basic CPU scheduling algorithms ( FIFO, SJF and PR) by simulating the processes whose priority, sequence of CPU burst time (ms) and I/O burst time (ms) given in an input file.
+CPU scheduling algorithms through process/thread synchronization mechanisms by implementing a multithreaded program that allow to measure the performance (i.e. CPU utilization, Throughput, Turnaround time, Waiting time and Response time) of four basic CPU scheduling algorithms ( FIFO, SJF, PR and RR) by simulating the processes whose priority, sequence of CPU burst time (ms) and I/O burst time (ms) given in an input file. **However, only FIFO, SJF and PR were implemented**

 <p><strong>ASSUMPTIONS</strong><br>